Jennifer was bullied daily until someone unexpected stepped in and changed her world

 "All things that I did because my unsung hero gave me a view of humanity I had never had before," she said.
 "And if I could tell her about that today, I would tell her that she didn't just change my life, though she did.
 She changed the whole world."

-My Unsung Hero is also a podcast — new episodes are released every Tuesday and Thursday.
+My Unsung Hero is also a podcast — new episodes are released every Tuesday.
 To share the story of your unsung hero with the Hidden Brain team, record a voice memo on your phone and send it to myunsunghero@hiddenbrain.org.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.